Engineers Edge

-Carnot's Principle
+Carnot's Theorem Principle

 With the practice of using reversible processes, Sadi Carnot in 1824 advanced the study of the second law by disclosing a principle consisting of the following propositions.